bolducp/ChangeTheRatio/README.md

-# yellow_bird_website
+# ChangeTheRatio
-a website made for practice/fun with html, css, and flask
+a website that I've made as an entry for the Coding House #ChangeTheRatio scholarship

 ###usage
 currently being run on heroku, accessible here: